Please note that there will be no competition for academic year 2014-2015.

 The disastrous earthquake that took place in Haiti on January 12, 2010 had a profound impact on students, faculty and the overall capacity of academic institutions to continue addressing the educational needs of the country's workforce.

-In response to this disaster, Foreign Affairs and International Trade Canada (DFAIT) has created a pilot initiative in 2010 called the Canada-Haiti Academic Projects to alleviate immediate challenges of post-secondary institutions as well as to foster lasting linkages between Canadian and Haitian institutions.
+In response to this disaster, Foreign Affairs and International Trade Canada (DFAIT) created a pilot initiative in 2010 called the Canada-Haiti Academic Projects to alleviate immediate challenges of post-secondary institutions as well as to foster lasting linkages between Canadian and Haitian institutions.
 This is the third competition of the program which is a component of the Canada-CARICOM Leadership Scholarships Program.

 The project will be predicated on a partnership between a Canadian and a Haitian institution.